energy-modelling-toolkit/Dispa-SET/Docs/formulations.rst

 	WindOn_Z1	200		1	Z1	WTON		WIN
 	=============== =============== ======= ======= =============== =====

 where the total capacity and number of units for each technology/fuel is conserved.
+More details regarding the formulation and the implementation of the integer clustering are available in [1]_

 LP clustering
 ^^^^^^^^^^^^^